Torenia fournieri [tor-EN-ee-uh for-NEER-eye] is an attractive annual plant hailing from Asia. It comes from the family Linderniaceae.

 Light & Temperature

 Florida pansy is classified as a warm weather annual, but it does not do well in very hot and humid weather.
-As a showy annual plant, grow Torenia in all USDA hardiness zones 2 to 11 and flourishes in full sun to partial shade.
+As a showy annual plant, grow Torenia in all USDA hardiness zones 2 to 11 and flourishes in full sun, part sun, and full shade.

 Watering & Fertilizer

 Be sure to keep the soil well watered and consistently moist.
-Don’t overwater, as with most plants, standing in water leads to root rot.
-Use soaker hoses watering to prevent getting the leaves and flowers wet as this promotes problems with mildew.
+Don’t overwater, as with most plants, standing in water leads to rotting roots.
+Use soaker hoses to water and prevent getting the leaves and flowers wet as this promotes problems with mildew.

 To keep plants blooming throughout the growing season, provide a balanced, all-purpose plant food (10–10–10 or 20–20–20).

 For liquid feeding use a ratio of approximately a tablespoonful of fertilizer concentrate per gallon of water.
 Fertilize twice a month throughout the growing season.